inbloxme/inblox-keyless-transactions/README.md

 > Reset Password

 This method is used to reset the password incase the user forgets thir existing password.
 The user will have to prove their ownership for their private key before re-encrypting their private key with their new password.
 This can be done by providing either their private key directly or the 12 word seed phrase or their keystore file with its password.
-The private key and public address will get extracted which will be used to verify against the public address stored with the Inblox systems.
+The private key and public address will get extracted which will be used to verify against the public address stored with the Safle systems.

 ```const resetPassword = PBTS.resetPassword({ privateKey, seedphrase, encryptedJson, walletPassword, newPassword, });```